 Most people who begin smoking again do so within the first three months.
 You can help yourself make it through by preparing ahead for common challenges, such as nicotine withdrawal and cigarette cravings.

 R = Remove cigarettes and other tobacco products from your home, car, and work.

-Throw away all of your cigarettes (no emergency pack!), lighters, ashtrays, and matches.
+Throw away all of your cigarettes, lighters, ashtrays, and matches.
 Wash your clothes and freshen up anything that smells like smoke.
 Shampoo your car, clean your drapes and carpet, and steam your furniture.

 T = Talk to your doctor about getting help to quit.

-Your doctor can prescribe medication to help with withdrawal and suggest other alternatives.
-If you can't see a doctor, you can get many products over the counter at your local pharmacy or grocery store, including the nicotine patch, nicotine lozenges, and nicotine gum.
+Your doctor can prescribe medication to help with withdrawal symptoms.
+If you can't see a doctor, you can get many products over the counter at your local pharmacy, including nicotine patches, lozenges, and gum.

 One of the best things you can do to help yourself quit is to identify the things that make you want to smoke, including specific situations, activities, feelings, and people.